-Mr. Sumner has been a member of NACCHO’s Board of Directors since 2012 and is currently the President-elect of NACCHO.
-He has twice been a Coach for NACCHO’s Survive & Thrive program, is New Jersey’s SACCHO representative to NACCHO and current Cahir of NACCHO’s Finance Committee.
+Mr. Sumner has been a member of NACCHO’s Board of Directors since 2012 and is currently the President of NACCHO.
+He has twice been a Coach for NACCHO’s Survive & Thrive program, is New Jersey’s SACCHO representative to NACCHO.
 He is a past member of NACCHO’s Accreditation Preparation and Quality Improvement Committee, Marketing Committee and former Chair of the Finance and Membership Committees.
 Mr. Sumner participated in the Public Health Accreditation Board’s “small health department think tank,” which seeks ways to support small health departments in achieving accreditation.

-Mr. Sumner received his M.P.H. from the University of Medicine and Dentistry of New Jersey and his B.A. in Biological Sciences and Classical Humanities from Rutgers University.
-He enjoys spending time with his wife and two adult children and, when time allows, being outdoors, or playing eclectic instruments such as the ancient percussive instrument, the “bones.”
+Mr. Sumner received his M.P.H. from the University of Medicine and Dentistry of New Jersey/Rutgers University and his B.A. in Biological Sciences and Classical Humanities from Rutgers University.
+He enjoys spending time with his wife and two adult children and, when time allows, being outdoors, or playing eclectic instruments such as the ancient percussive instruments, the “bones” and quijada.